The Three Keys to Keeping Your Pool Clean

 Why You Need to Keep the Pool Clean

 A pool is ultimately a giant tub of standing water.
 If you’ve ever seen standing water that has gathered in a bucket, tire, or some other neglected place, you know what can happen.
 Standing water is a great home for all kinds of life.
 That includes algae, bacteria, and bugs like mosquitos.
 If you left your pool without maintenance for more than a few days, it would quickly start to turn into a murky, nasty swamp.
-Once that has happened, it can be hard to get the pool back to its pristine condition.
+Once that has happened, getting the pool back to its pristine condition can be hard.

 How Often Do I Need to Clean My Pool?